1970

 B: Love In Vain (Robert Johnson) -Baltimore 26.11.69

-- MJ wishes Merry Christmas to all listeners
+- MJ wishing Merry Christmas to all listeners